On some of my newer books…

 So get in on the bet.
 Years from now you might look back and see just how this author stayed so fit, cheerful and young at heart.
 Or you might end up saying, “What a dumbass.
 He wasn’t even CLOSE!”
 Either way, it should be interesting.

-(Some of) My Adventures in Old Age: Or, “How NICE it was to travel, before COVID” by [James B. Ford]I published a new E-book in mid-November, 2020, (Some of) My Adventures in Old Age(Subtitled “Or ‘How NICE it was to travel, before COVID.’”)
-I published it under a nom de plume, “James B. Ford.”
-The cover photo – at right – shows me in Jerusalem in May 2019, wearing a “shemagh.”
-Also called a keffiyeh, I got it at Ranger Joe’s in Ft.
+Back to that Old-age book.
+(Like the others, published under a nom de plume, “James B. Ford.”)
+The cover photo shows me in Jerusalem in May 2019, wearing a “shemagh,” also called a keffiyeh, I got it at Ranger Joe’s in Ft.
 Benning before leaving for Israel.
 (To “blend in.”)
+Wearing it over my black Atlanta United ball cap, thus “blending in” the best of the old and new.

-In my blurb for Amazon Kindle eBooks, I said the book should be timely – “in the middle of our Covid-19 pandemic” – because right now “lots of Americans can only dream about visiting such exotic locales in the future, when the crisis passes.”
-I compared it to the 1920s and ‘30s, when so many Americans were fascinated by Hemingway’s books on France and Spain.
-(Like “The Sun Also Rises ” and “A Moveable Feast.”)
+In my blurb for Kindle eBooks, I said the book should be timely – in the middle of Covid – because back then “lots of Americans can only dream about visiting such exotic locales in the future, when the crisis passes.”
+I compared it to the 1920s and ‘30s, when many Americans were fascinated by Hemingway books on France and Spain. (“The Sun Also Rises ” and “A Moveable Feast.”)

 I’m guessing part of it was that back then most Americans could only DREAM of travel to such exotic places.
 (Like today with Covid…) Then too it may be because Hemingway gave all those exotic street names and local pubs and restaurants.
 Like my finding the “BEERBAZAAR,” in Jerusalem, in May 2019.
 Which makes me think I should have written down way more information when I was “over there.”
 Then I could do more what Hemingway did, vivid description.
 But I have something Hemingway didn’t have.
 GOOGLE MAPS!

 Then too – aside from my May 2019 pilgrimage to Israel – the book includes chapters on hiking the Chilkoot Trail in 2016. (“Meanest 33 miles in history,” exemplified by the top photo.)
-Or hiking the Camino de Santiago, twice.* The first time was in 2017.
+Or hiking the Camino de Santiago, three times.* The first time was in 2017.
 I met my brother in Pamplona – home of Hemingway’s Café Iruna – and together we hiked (and biked) the 450 miles to Santiago de Compostela.
 (He flew into Paris and hiked over the Pyrenees, but the Chilkoot Trail had cured me of any such wishes to go hiking over mountains again so soon.)

 Incidentally, the last two book-chapters are based on two posts I did in October 2020: That second post on the Portuguese Camino, and “Beer at the McDonald’s in Portugal!”